Huzaifa-Atiq/Huzaifa-Atiq/README.md

 ## About Me 🚀

-I'm a passionate student and tech enthusiast who loves exploring new concepts.
-Learning something new in code always keeps me motivated and drives me to tackle challenging problems.
+I'm a passionate student and tech enthusiast who loves exploring new concepts and building projects that challenge me to learn.
+I enjoy solving problems, experimenting with new technologies, and finding ways to turn ideas into functional projects.
+Alongside coding, I explore 3D graphics and visual design, which helps me blend logic with creativity in my projects.

 - 🌱 **Currently learning:** Improving my Python and C skills, exploring React Native
-- 🌍 **Languages:**
-  - **Programming:** Python, JavaScript, C, C++, React, Next.js, HTML/CSS
-  - **Human:** English, Urdu
+- 🌍 **Languages / Tools:** English, Urdu

 ## My Skills 🧠

+I have experience with a range of programming languages, frameworks, and tools that I use to build projects and experiment with new ideas:

 [![My Skills](https://skillicons.dev/icons?i=python,js,html,css,react,nextjs,c,blender,vscode)](https://skillicons.dev)

-💡 **Fun fact:** I also enjoy creating 3D graphics and experimenting with visual designs.
+## Projects / Interests 💻

+I enjoy starting with small projects, learning from each one, and gradually scaling them up into more complex and polished applications.
+My interests span web development, 3D graphics, AI experiments, and interactive apps.
+As I continue learning, I aim to share more of my work here on GitHub.